On our trip to Gdansk we also wanted to see the Baltic coast. So we took bikes and spent a day on a lovely bike trip from Gdansk to Sopot Beach.

 Bike route from Gdnask to Sopot on Sports Tracker

-My trip to Gdansk was made in cooperation with the Polish Tourism Board, but like always all opinions shared in my blog articles are my own.
+Our trip to Gdansk was made in cooperation with the Polish Tourism Board, but like always all opinions shared in this blog post are our own.